 We outgrew our original Maryland Heights location, and in 2017 moved to our state-of-the-art Best Buddy Center at the intersection of Page and Schuetz near Westport Plaza.
 In addition to our expanded veterinary hospital, we opened our Integrated Veterinary Pain Management Center.
-We could now offer new and innovative techniques to improve quality of life for pets, including the underwater treadmill, platelet-rich plasma therapy, chiropractic care, weight and conditioning programs, and rehabilitation.
+We could now offer new and innovative techniques to improve quality of life for pets, including the underwater treadmill, chiropractic care, weight and conditioning programs, and rehabilitation.

 Today we provide veterinary care at our two locations to over 37,000 pets a year and have performed nearly 400,000 spay/neuter surgeries.
 We strive to make veterinary care accessible and to meet the needs of our patients and pet parents.
 From drop off appointments, to scheduling online, home delivery of prescriptions, innovative medical care, and more, we are committed to staying in the forefront of veterinary medicine.
 We look forward to providing the best veterinary care possible for your pet!